 Benefits for Companies

-For companies, the competitions bring a fresh outsider's perspective, and also represent an opportunity to observe and potentially recruit some of the best business students in Florida.
+From a subject case company's standpoint, the competitions offer a professional, outsider's perspective and set of ideas on their company, and also represent an opportunity to observe in action, and potentially recruit, some of the best business students in Florida.